Mining Case Study: Using LiDAR to Create 3D Models

 Image Slide 3

-3D model of some ball mills and cyclones of this wet grinding process.
+Digital twin of ball mill and cyclone areas of the wet grinding process.

 Image Slide 3